elenabortolato/APAFA/Real_data/immune/0immune_folder_description.md

 - immune_MCMC_and_results.R contains the code for analyzing the immune dataset
 - immune_data the dataset
-- imputation_APAFA.R and imputation_TETRIS.R.
-The code for reproduciong Figures 17-18 of the Supplementary materials (
+- immune_imputation.R and immune_imputation_TETRIS.R.
+The code for reproduciong Figures 17-18 of the Supplementary materials